 The COVID-19 pandemic has increased widespread concern over environmental impact.
 The global crisis promoted consumers to become more aware of certain things like air quality and locally-sourced ingredients.
 In fact, ‘environmental practices’ ranked 2nd, after trustworthiness, for business improvements generally needed:

 Consumers are actively looking at how companies treat the environment as a component of their buying decision.
+This is a great way to emotionally connect with your customers about an environmental cause and give back to the global community.

 You can also go the extra mile to take care of your employees.
 If possible, try to give them something to enhance their personal wellness, like a random day off or a small gift to appreciate their hard work.
+It's easier for customers to connect with a business emotionally when they know it supports a social cause and takes care of its employees.

 So many consumers are facing financial struggles in the current climate.
 Being flexible financially shows you care more about your customer’s well-being than making a profit.
 It doesn’t necessarily mean having to discount products and services, either.